jstormes/nest-mfg/coding-conventions.md

 - Engine: InnoDB
 - Character Set: utf8mb4
 - Collation: utf8mb4_unicode_ci
-- Use the database named app
+- Use the database named Jobs
 - All startup SQL script should be in .docker/db-startup.development
-- When chainging database startup scripts just do a docker build with cache
+- When changing database startup scripts just do a docker build with cache
-- Use the MYSQL_DSN enviornment varable from dcoker to setup the database conection
+- Use the MYSQL_DSN environment variable from docker to setup the database connection

 ### Query Formatting
 - SQL Keywords: UPPERCASE